inoas/gleam-cake/README.md

 #### Goals

 - High degree of flexibility to compose queries:
-  While the focus is on building queries up there is also support for replacing or removing parts of queries.
+  While the focus is on building queries there is also support for replacing or removing parts of queries.
 - General support on these 4 large RDMS: PostgreSQL, SQLite, MariaDB and MySQL.
 - Not being tied to any specific dialect or dialect adapter library.